mlafleur/mlafleur.github.io/_posts/2008-01-01-new-year-new-resolutions.md

 ---
-Title: New Year, New Resolutions
+title: New Year, New Resolutions
-Excerpt: ""
+excerpt: ""
-Tags:
+tags:
   - Just For Fun
 ---
 Happy New Year!